1871fotc/1871fotc.github.io/docs/get-involved/join.md

 - full name
 - postal or residential address
 - email address
 - membership fee payment - $11 or $5.50 for Students and Pensioners.
-Our Bank details are:
+- our Bank details are:

     - Branch: NAB Brisbane
     - BSB: 084034
     - Account Number: 522327844
     - Reference: your Surname

 [Apply to join &nbsp; :fontawesome-solid-paper-plane:](mailto:president@fotc.au){ .md-button .md-button--primary }